catvw/ece251-computer/REPORT.md

 each instruction class in turn to see whether anything could be done.

 ## Stages and Model
+### Instruction Fetch
+**Rising-edge**: the instruction memory address register is assigned the value of the program counter, and the memory clock is set high.

+**Falling-edge**: the result of the memory access is read into the `exec_instr` register, and the value of the register specified by the instruction's argument is read into the `exec_register` register.

+### Instruction Execute
+**Rising-edge**: the accumulator is assigned its new value, depending on the value of `exec_instr`.

+**Falling-edge**: nothing yet.

+## ALU Instructions
+ALU operations pipeline pretty easily, as it happens: the accumulator is simply provided as an ALU argument and assigned the value of the ALU output in the same cycle, which produces the right result by the falling clock edge.
+Since there's no memory access, no other control logic is necessary.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM®